olusola-web/olusola-web/README.md

 ### Seeking Opportunities

 - 😊 I’m looking for help with hackathons, internships, and entry-level opportunities.
-- 💼 Open to roles such as Software Engineer, Front-End Engineer, Mobile Appliscation Development (Intern, Junior level, Mid Level).
+- 💼 Open to roles such as Software Engineer, Front-End Engineer, Mobile Application Development (Intern, Junior level, Mid Level).

 ### Get in Touch